stephensmitchell-forks/occt/dox/user_guides/visualization/presentations.md

 aDriver->EnableVBO (Standard_False);
 ~~~~~

-**Note** that the use of Vertex Buffer Objects  requires the application level primitive data provided by the  *Graphic3d_ArrayOfPrimitives* to be transferred to the video memory. *TKOpenGl* transfers the data and releases the *Graphic3d_ArrayOfPrimitives* internal  pointers to the primitive data.
+@note The use of Vertex Buffer Objects  requires the application level primitive data provided by the  *Graphic3d_ArrayOfPrimitives* to be transferred to the video memory. *TKOpenGl* transfers the data and releases the *Graphic3d_ArrayOfPrimitives* internal  pointers to the primitive data.
 Thus it might be necessary to pay attention to  such kind of behaviour, as the pointers could be modified (nullified) by the *TKOpenGl*.

 The different types of primitives could be presented with  the following primitive arrays:
   * *Graphic3d_ArrayOfPoints,*